-Besides offering courses directly, the CERT Division also offers materials for others who teach.
+This curriculum, recognized by the IEEE Computer Society and ACM, includes materials for undergraduate and graduate level programs.
+Besides offering courses directly, we also offer materials for educators.
 These materials can be incorporated into existing education programs or form the basis of newly developed courses.

-Recognizing the importance of software assurance education to meet the growing demand for skilled professionals, CERT researchers are collaborating on the software assurance curriculum with a team of educators from Embry-Riddle Aeronautical University, (ISC)2, Stevens Institute of Technology, and Union College.
-This collaboration is called the software assurance curriculum project.
-The timeline on the right (click to display a bigger version of the image) shows the main activities and products resulting from the project
+Recognizing the importance of software assurance education to meet the growing demand for skilled professionals, CERT researchers collaborated on the software assurance curriculum with a team of educators from Embry-Riddle Aeronautical University, (ISC)2, Stevens Institute of Technology, and Union College.
+This collaboration, called the software assurance curriculum project, followed the timeline on the right (click to display a bigger version of the image), which shows the main activities and products resulting from the project

 The curricula developed are available below: